 - Keep in mind that you can’t please everyone.
 Some unhappy customers will not come back, but that’s okay.
 Focus on creating stronger relationships with happy customers.

-- A few negative reviews won’t ruin your business.
+- A few negative comments or reviews won’t ruin your business.
 In fact, they will help consumers become more trusting.
 Some consumers tend to think business reviews are fake.
 However, they know you wouldn’t pay for fake negative reviews.

 How To Respond to Fake Reviews